johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 conda activate Initiator
 ```

 With the above commands we are now inside the folder of Module 1 and have ‘activated’ the Conda environment of this 1st module of the pipeline.
-This environment has now also unlocked new software on our command line, which the pipeline will use.
+This environment has now unlocked new software on our command line, which the pipeline will make use of.
 An example of this is [snakemake](https://snakemake.readthedocs.io/en/stable/), a tool which all of the pipelines are based upon.
 You can test if snakemake is available to you by typing:

 ```bash
 snakemake --help